Houston Arts

 Orange Show Center for Visionary Art

-DESCRIPTION: A non-profit organization founded to preserve, present, promote and popularize the artistic expressions of ordinary people.
+DESCRIPTION: A non-profit organization founded to preserve, present, promote, and popularize the artistic expressions of ordinary people.
 Jeff McKissack created The Orange Show in honor of his favorite fruit and his belief that longevity results from hard work and good nutrition.
-Working in isolation from 1956 until his death in 1980, McKissack used common building materials and found objects to transform an East End lot into an architectural maze of walkways, balconies, arenas and exhibits decorated with mosaics and brightly painted iron figures.
+Working in isolation from 1956 until he died in 1980, McKissack used common building materials and found objects to transform an East End lot into an architectural maze of walkways, balconies, arenas, and exhibits decorated with mosaics and brightly painted iron figures.

 DAYS & HOURS: Sat-Sun Noon-5p; Summer hours include Wed-Fri 9a-1p